-On the second strand of the literature, the empirical findings on the relationship between women's empowerment and bargaining power and children's nutritional status in the context of India present a mixed picture.
+In the context of India, as in other parts of the developing world, the relationship between women's empowerment and children's nutritional status is largely positive though at times ambiguous.
 For instance, drawing upon the 1994 NCAER data, Gaiha and Kulkarni (2005) find that reduction in wage gap between men and women reduces severe stunting in terms of the number of stunted children in a household.
-Also, their analysis indicates that household income, composition of household and children and caste are significant variables in reducing stunting.
+Also, their analysis indicates that household income, composition of household and a number of children and caste affiliation are significant variables in reducing stunting.
 Using the NFHS-2 data, Maitra (2004) shows that child health is affected only indirectly through the improved usage of health care, which is determined by women's education and control over household resources or bargaining power.
-Kravdal's (2004) study, again, employing the NFHS-2 data finds that women's empowerment index as measured by i) sum of binary response variables, such as, whether a husband is justified beating his wife in certain situations and ii) average women's education in the census enumeration area, have significant association with child mortality levels.
+Kravdal's (2004) study, again, employing the NFHS-2 data finds that women's empowerment as measured by i) the response to the question, whether a husband is justified in beating his wife in certain situations and ii) average women's education in the census enumeration area, have significant association with child mortality levels.
 Ackerson et al. (2008) based on NFHS-2 data find that domestic violence, an indication of weak bargaining power of wives against husbands increases the prevalence of stunted children and of underweight adult women.